-Despite being one of the most influential scientists of all time, Sir Isaac Newton was humble enough to realize that he was “standing on the shoulders of giants,” without whom he might have never become curious in that which became his legacy He was not unique in appreciating this idea.
+Despite being one of the most influential scientists of all time, Sir Isaac Newton was humble enough to realize that he was “standing on the shoulders of giants,” without whom he might have never realized there was something worth studying about the universe.
+He was not unique in appreciating this idea.

 Shoulders to Stand On

 - Charlie Munger | The Wit and Wisdom of a Multidisciplinary Billionaire

 - Richard Feynman | The Bongo-Playing Physicist

 - Jordan Peterson | Clinical Psychologist, Professor, and Author